Could it be my thyroid?

 Nutrients That Feed Your Thyroid (& Metabolism)

-Iodine is one of two principal nutrients that make thyroid hormones.
+Iodine is one of the two principal nutrients that make thyroid hormones.

 Your thyroid gland pulls in iodine from your blood when it needs to make more thyroid hormones.